RIKEN-RCCS/s3-baby-server/README.md

 - Copying by "CopyObject" is only inside a single bucket.

+- Baby-server returns an error on bad format of http-date.
+It should be ignored in "if-modified-since" and "if-unmodified-since".

+- ETags of Baby-server is always strong.

 ## Terse Error Messages

 - Errors returned to a client do not contain information from OS such